 An article published on the BBC yesterday noted, “manufacturers have raised production in May to meet strong demand and growth continued at almost the same rate seen in April, matching economists’ expectations.”
 This sparked some interest amongst Chris, Ollie and I as we all pondered yesterday afternoon what had made the change all of a sudden?

 Historically, the UK manufacturing industry doesn’t have the best rep of late, but this news is not something to be sniffed at.
-Yesterday morning’s industry report was published alongside the Eurozone figures, indicating a slowdown in manufacturing output growth in the rest of the Eurozone, so I’d say we aren’t doing too badly in little ol’ Blighty and we can still bash out a quality vehicle, a top spec airplane and some of the best military defence systems in the world when we put our minds to it.
+Yesterday morning’s industry report was published alongside the Eurozone figures, indicating a slowdown in manufacturing output growth in the rest of the Eurozone, so I’d say we aren’t doing too badly in little ol’ Blighty and we can still bash out a quality vehicle, a top spec aeroplane and some of the best military defence systems in the world when we put our minds to it.

 So, do we think the industry has just cashed in somewhere along the lines and struck gold?
 I think that a lot of it is simply down to hard work but when you start to peel back the layers, technology must have played a massive contributing role in this growth.

 Manufacturers are entirely process driven; there is little doubt about that.
 Everything has its place, every component is tested in a certain way and nothing is left to chance.
 But that begs the question: “How can we improve our processes?
 How can we overtake our competitors?
 How can we work smarter?”

 We reckon a lot of the UK’s recent success is down to Big Data.
 It can be one of only very few explanations for such a growth in the industry.
 There are millions of bytes of data floating around every manufacturing business across the globe and up until recently, it was an untapped source of competitive advantage and efficiencies.